renzol2/garden/notes/sound-waves.md

 A sound wave transports energy/information, not particles themselves.

-The particles themselves do not move from point A to B (although they do move) - it's the **wave** through particles that move.
+- The particles themselves do not move from point A to B (although they do move) - it's the **wave** through particles that move.

-While we think of longitudinal waves in 1 direction, it is important to remember that these sound waves move omnidirectionally
+- While we think of longitudinal waves in 1 direction, it is important to remember that these sound waves move omnidirectionally
   - Ex: If I clap my hand, the waves will go out in a sphere
+- Eventually, the sound wave hits the ear drums, where we process the sound in our brains

 ## Wave Types